-When Ken Rainey decided he wanted to pursue proton therapy in lieu of conventional radiation for his throat cancer, he thought navigating his VA insurance would be tricky.
+When Ken decided he wanted to pursue proton therapy for his throat cancer instead of traditional radiation, he thought navigating his VA insurance would be tricky.

-As it turned out, Rainey benefited from a program called Veterans Choice, which allows veterans who have significant wait times for treatment or live at some distance from appropriate treatment facilities to received care at a non-VA site of their choosing.
+As it turned out, Ken benefited from a program called Veterans Choice, which allows veterans who have significant wait times for treatment or live at some distance from appropriate treatment facilities to receive care at a non-VA site of their choosing.

-Rainey, who lives about an hour from Tupelo, Miss., was diagnosed with throat cancer after what he assumed was seasonal allergies persisted until he began spitting up blood and an ear, nose and throat specialist discovered a tumor.
+Ken, who lives about an hour from Tupelo, Miss., was diagnosed with throat cancer after what he assumed were seasonal allergies persisted until he began spitting up blood.
+That’s what an ear, nose, and throat specialist discovered a tumor.

-As he made the rounds of specialists, Rainey was shocked to learn that he would need 12 back teeth removed‑“’That radiation will go through your jawbone and kill your teeth,’” Rainey said the oral surgeon told him.
-The doctor also recommended inserting a feeding tube prior to treatment, as it would render him unable to eat.
+As he made the rounds of specialists, Ken was shocked to learn that he would need 12 back teeth removed if he opted for traditional x-ray radiation..
+He said an oral surgeon told him the radiation would go through his jawbone and kill his teeth.
+The doctor also recommended inserting a feeding tube prior to treatment, since the effects of the x-rays would render him unable to eat.

-But after learning about proton therapy, and Provision’s pencil beam scanning in particular, he was convinced the treatment would allow him to keep his teeth, avoid a feeding tube and cure his cancer.
+Nevertheless, after learning more about proton therapy, and Provision’s pencil beam scanning in particular, Ken was convinced the treatment would allow him to keep his teeth, avoid a feeding tube, and cure his cancer.

-Rainey completed treatment successfully, and while he experienced some temporary side effects such as sore throat and loss of taste, he kept his teeth and the ability to swallow throughout treatment.
-He credits Provision Proton Therapy Center for helping him navigate through a challenging process of understanding his benefits and helping take steps to secure coverage for his treatment.
+Ken completed proton therapy treatment successfully, and while he experienced some temporary side effects, such as sore throat and loss of taste, he kept his teeth and the ability to swallow throughout treatment.
+He credits his care team for helping him navigate through the challenging process of understanding his benefits and helping take steps to secure coverage for his treatment.

-“I could’ve taken the other treatment, but from now on I would have had all those other things to deal with,” Rainey said.
+“I could’ve taken (traditional radiation) treatment, but from now on I would have had all those other things to deal with,” Ken said.
 “I’m so thankful I found Provision.”